This Web Page is: King Edward's School (Last revised 1/2/09)

 I initially held out against believing the information I gained in this

-way as the procedures in question then seemed utterly bizarre and quite absurd.
-One of my classmates who clearly had a
+way as the procedures in question then seemed utterly bizarre and quite

-black and white photographs of unclothed females, which he hired to his fellows
+discreetly posed black and white photographs of unclothed females, which he

-at two pence a go.
-He did a brisk trade
+hired to his fellows at two pence a go.

-but I failed to take up the offer, whether through prudery or because I feared
+He did a brisk trade but I failed to take up the offer, whether through

-a maternal audit of my pocket money expenditure I cannot now recall.
-But in the chaste atmosphere of the 1950s
+prudery or because I feared a maternal audit of my pocket money expenditure I

-such distractions were little more than a passing fad to naïve fourteen-year-old
+atmosphere of the 1950s such distractions were little more than a passing fad

-was a feature of importance at the school, but with what would now be regarded
+Music was a feature of importance at the

-as an elitist approach.
-The Director of
+school, but with what would now be regarded as an elitist approach.
+The Director of Music was Dr Willis Grant

-Music was Dr Willis Grant who later left to become Professor of Music at
+who later left to become Professor of Music at Bristol University.
+He was principally interested in Church

-Choir.
-He was supported in my time by
+Music and extracted phenomenally high standards from the Choir.
+He was supported in my time by one of my

-still in his twenties.
-Jordan was a
+in his twenties.
+Jordan was a truly

-truly remarkable organist, accompanying morning prayers on most days.
+remarkable organist, accompanying morning prayers on most days.
 He could extemporise freely and on the

 morning in 1957 that Sibelius’s death was announced his voluntary was a set of